dardesantis/DJSON-Viewer/README.md

 **Option 1** – install it using the packed version:
 * clone/download this repo or just download the file djson-viewer.crx,
+* open Chrome and go to `chrome://chrome/extensions/`,
-* drag the djson-viewer.crx file in a Chrome window
+* drag the djson-viewer.crx into Chrome
 * accept to install the extension

 **Option 2** – install it from source: